Crunchy Granola - 3 ways

 This quick and easy crunchy granola recipe will keep for weeks in a sealed container, not that you'll need to - it's too tasty to last long!

 The best thing about this granola is that you can add whatever extra ingredients you like to the base recipe.
 I've given you three suggestions at the bottom of this post.

-Homemade granola is a fabulous breakfast option for children and adults, not to mention snacks and packed lunch too!
+Homemade granola is a fabulous breakfast option for children and adults, not to mention snacks and self serve breakfast platters too!